joakimhellum/docker-actions-runner/README.md

 ![Docker Cloud Automated build](https://img.shields.io/docker/cloud/automated/joakimhellum/actions-runner)
 ![Docker Cloud Build Status](https://img.shields.io/docker/cloud/build/joakimhellum/actions-runner)

-Docker images for self-hosted [GitHub Actions runner](https://help.github.com/en/github/automating-your-workflow-with-github-actions/hosting-your-own-runners).
+(Experimental) Docker images for [GitHub Actions self-hosted runner](https://help.github.com/en/github/automating-your-workflow-with-github-actions/hosting-your-own-runners).

 > ⚠️ **Warning**: Using self-hosted runners with public repositories is **not** recommended.
 Forks of your public repository can potentially run dangerous code on your self-hosted runner by creating a pull request that executes the code in a workflow.
 > For more information, see [About self-hosted runners](https://help.github.com/en/github/automating-your-workflow-with-github-actions/about-self-hosted-runners#self-hosted-runner-security-with-public-repositories).